Visible Greenness Exposure

 col = "blue", cex = 3, pch = 20)

-In the original paper of Labib, Huck, and Lindley (2021) the authors also applied a distance decay function, to account for the reducing visual prominence of an object in space with increasing distance from the observer.
-However, I will address this issue in another post about distance decay models.
+In Labib, Huck, and Lindley (2021), the authors applied a distance-decay function to account for the decreasing visual prominence of an object with increasing distance from the observer.
+I will address distance-decay models in a future post.

 # Get XY coordinates that are visible